Laying the groundwork for effective teaching teams

 Just let these ladies start off the co-teaching or teaming vibe for you this year.
 You don’t even need an apple sweater.

 Many schools are expanding teacher teams to create interdisciplinary teams that include special educators and allied arts teachers, and these teaching teams often do some sort of team, or co-teaching.
 Co-teaching as a model has taken root in many schools and there’s lots to learn from these experiences.
-Here is a fabulous guide to the different types of co-teaching models, including a table of what co-teaching IS and what it isn’t.

 It might be helpful for teams to review the Teaming Phases from Tuckman to know that teaming can be challenging and that this is perfectly normal.